 But those who have chosen such paths have deceived themselves.
-To my knowledge, no one ever truly has escaped from The Island.
+To my knowledge, no one has ever truly escaped from The Island.
 Perhaps it takes an objective eye to see what one is facing, for I believe that I have discovered, from the bits of information I have gathered, the way out of The Island.
 It's all so deceptively simple.
-All one needs to do is CANCELTHIS LINE...
-CANCELTHIS LINE...
-CANCELTHIS LINE...
-INTERRUPT...
-INCOMING MESSAGE...
+All one needs to do is CANCEL THIS LINE ...
+INTER-RUPT ...
+INCOMING MESSAGE ...
 BEGIN